My Country:

 Therapist: How did your husband respond to your growth and change?

 Rifka: My husband has, Baruch Hashem, been sexually-sober and a member of SA for a few years.
 I know that he felt he might lose me.
-I made alot of friends in recovery and eventually went back to school and started working.
+I made a lot of friends in recovery and eventually went back to school and started working.
 I gained a lot of self-esteem by doing esteem-able things for myself!
-I just did them - I didn’t ask for permission.
+I just did them – I didn’t ask for permission.
 I was preparing myself for the possibility that my marriage might not last.
 Thank G-d it did.

 Therapist: Are there any other ways that you helped yourself?